RohanCoderiiitb/ECG-Arrhythmia-Detector/README.md

-# ❤️‍🩹 TinyML ECG Arrhythmia Detector (Second-Year Project) 🚀
+# ❤️‍🩹 TinyML ECG Arrhythmia Detector

 > Real‑time ECG feature extraction on the host + on‑device inference with a TinyML model.